urlscan/urlscan-cli/docs/urlscan_pro_subscription_create.md

-  -a, --is-active                 Whether the subscription is active (required/defaults to true) (default true) -n, --name string               Name of the subscription (required) -s, --search-ids strings        Array of search IDs associated with this subscription (required)
+  -a, --is-active                 Whether the subscription is active (required/defaults to true) (default true) -n, --name string               Name of the subscription (required) -s, --search-ids strings        Array of search IDs associated with this subscription (required) -i, --subscription-id string    Subscription ID (optional, if not provided a new id will be generated)
 ```

 ### SEE ALSO